Categorical Data : How to prepare coded categories?

 You can convert categorical codings into their appropriate labels in a few seconds with Keshif.

 Let's assume the dataset above is actually coded by integers, and "R" is coded as "2", and "H" is coded by 4, and so on.
-Given such a raw data, Keshif will parse these data as numbers, and show a histograms (and might even merge numbers into ranges if the numeric range is wide).
+Given such a raw data, Keshif will parse these data as numbers, and show a histograms.
+You will need to describe your data as categorical to get the best visualizations.

 This chart can be a good first step, but eventually, it is not a good representation of the underlying data.
 To make it better, we need to tell Keshif what each number means, i.e. describe the coding.
 You can do this in two steps:

 1) First, click "derive" icon in the upper right corner, and select "convert to categorical.
+See the quick instructions.

 2) Then, enable the adjust mode, and then re-name the categories as appropriate.
 Once done, your charts will look and interact perfectly!